SkoolNotes/Taproot/21MATH530/_KBrefGramSchmidtProcedure.md

 # Axler6.31 Gram-Schmidt Procedure

 The Gram-Schmidt Procedure is used to turn a list into an orthonormal list with the same span.
+It\'s useful for finding [orthonormal bases](KBrefOrthonormalBasis.org).